Argument Analysis

 Ex: - Conditional: If I pay for dinner then you’ll pay for drinks.

-Contradictory: - I pay for dinner but you don’t pay for drinks.
+dinner but you don’t pay for drinks.

 I pay for dinner and you don’t pay for drinks.